DavidRandallPeters/UnrealEngine/UE4_018_3rdPerson-D_BPActor.md

 > Remember, you can come back and add additional shapes to additional Mesh components

-> The pickups will spin on their *Z* axis so choose something (or some *things*) that will allow us to see that - eg. you won't notice any spinning if you only choose a sphere.
+> The pickups will spin on their *Z* axis so choose something (or some *things*) that will allow us to see that - eg. you won't notice any spinning if you only choose a single sphere.

 > I'm choosing a *Sphere*, but I'll add additional spheres and position them so that we can see them spinning (something like electrons orbiting a nucleus inside an atom)